craftXplorer/Vision-Projects-Textbase/project-template.md

 # Project Name

+## About
+A short description

+---

 ## Info
 Some info, maybe images (upload to /img if required)

 ---

 ## State
-Is it ended, running, paused, ...
+Is it ended, running, in production, ...

 ---